ph7klw76/Advanced_Computational_Methods/backwardandforwardpropagation.md

 ## Introduction
 Artificial Neural Networks (ANNs) have revolutionized machine learning and artificial intelligence, enabling models to learn complex patterns from data.
 At the heart of training ANNs lies the **backpropagation algorithm**, a method used to compute gradients for updating the network's weights.

-This blog post delves into the mathematical underpinnings of **forward** and **backward propagation** with rigorous technical accuracy.
+This blog post delves into the mathematical underpinnings of **forward** and **backward propagation**.
 We will then apply these concepts to a simple example: finding the gradient and intercept of a linear equation using gradient descent.

 ## 1. Forward Propagation